 By road: From London take the M23 followed by the A23 to Brighton or the M3 to Winchester (and beyond to the New Forest).

-There are many wonderful hotels in the area suiting most budgets but if you don’t fancy packing and unpacking your bags every other evening or so maybe motorhome rental would be a good option.
-I’m not much of a mechanic so maybe an elderly camper van is not for me but I still think it would be a great way to travel around England perhaps with a couple of bicycles to explore on once you’ve parked up.
+There are many wonderful hotels in the area suiting most budgets but if you don’t fancy packing and unpacking your bags every other evening or so, maybe camper van or motor home would be a better option.
+I’m not much of a mechanic so maybe an elderly camper van is not for me but I still think it would be a great way to travel around England perhaps with a couple of bicycles to explore the area, once you’ve parked up.
 What better way to discover the beautiful English countryside and her picturesque towns and villages.

 Have you ever toured England or anywhere else in a camper van or motorhome?
 How was your experience?